vedupraity/ancientknowledgewebserver/README.md

 5. Freeze app into static files (building in dev)

+This will build artifacts in `build` directory with generated static pages and assets

 ```sh
 ./run build dev
 ```

-look into the `build` directory for generated static pages and assets

 6. Building for production